 It seems like every vegan blogger has made their own vegan pilgrimage to Berlin, so there’s a wealth of information out there on the interwebs.
 For more Berlin vegany goodness, make sure to check out:

 VeganNomNoms has many comprehensive guides to Berlin as she has called the city home for many years, but start with her Berlin Vegan Guide – it is an epic wealth of information with links, places to stay, things to do, and she’s always updating it.
 I had the chance to meet up with Nicole for her birthday party and can confirm that she is also an incredibly sweet and funny person!

 If you prefer drooling over all the options in video form, Kristen of Will Travel for Vegan Food created a great video for VeganTravel on the vegan options in the hipster neighborhood of Neukölln, and Wanderlust Vegans has a Berlin food vlog on all of the vegan treats they devoured in their time in Berlin.

 Have you been to Berlin or would like to go?
-What places do we need to try next time we visit?
+What vegan restaurants in Berlin do we need to try next time we visit and update our Berlin Vegan Guide?
 Let us know in the comments below!